-Apply FFTRegister Module over ImageContainer instance.
+Apply the FFTRegister Module over the ImageContainer instance.

-Writing the word "mask" in the search field of your browser or in the search field of PixInsight Resources Home Page you will have a quick access to many Video tutorials, Articles and Processing examples related to the use and creation of masks.
+Writing the word "mask" in the search field of your browser or in the search field of the PixInsight Resources Home Page you will have quick access to many Video tutorials, Articles and Processing examples related to the use and creation of masks.

 Click ENTER to have the complete list of the available resources:

-To apply a mask over an image in PixInsight, the image and the mask must have the same dimensions, otherwise will be incompatible.
+To apply a mask over an image in PixInsight, the image and the mask must have the same dimensions, otherwise they will be incompatible.
 There are several ways to apply a mask:

-Note that the image identifier of the main image changes color when there is an active mask applied.
+Note that the image identifier tab of the main image changes color when there is an active mask applied.

-Mask have different states that can be controlled from the Mask toolbar:
+Masks have different states that can be controlled from the Mask toolbar: